Three little words that can mean hugely different things to many different people.

 If you’ve walked down George Street recently the beautiful window of Byers & Co will no doubt have caught your eye.
 Colourful gemstones and polished golds and silvers, twinkle amongst the artistically designed displays created by jeweller, Linda Byers.

-Although only five years old, Byers & Co has become one of the city’s most respected independents, thanks in part to Linda’s commitment to buying Fairtrade gems and recycled gold and silver.
+Although only six years old, Byers & Co has become one of the city’s most respected independents, thanks in part to Linda’s commitment to buying Fairtrade gems and recycled gold and silver.

 Linda explained this decision, “I want to start by assuring people that Fairtrade gems are exquisite stones which are easily of equal or higher quality to their rogue counterparts.